hoangph271/sane_gallery/README.md

 ## TODO List:

+- [ ] Infinite scroll & no more results banner
 - [ ] Remove favorites from view when unfavorited
 - [x] Deploy the web app
 - [x] Automate the Android build process